Studying Social Policy will enable you to understand the causes of social problems and what governments attempt to do about them.

 In more recent years, the subject has broadened its focus still further.
 The growing recognition that government needs to work with other groups in order to deliver effective social policies has meant that discussion of the role that charities, businesses, communities and families can play features prominently in debate.
 The subject has become more international in scope too, recognising that different countries adopt very different solutions to common problems, making a focus on Britain alone unnecessarily restrictive.
 Indeed, the subject now recognises that the global nature of key social problems – and the role of globalisation in shaping the modern world – demands a global perspective.
 Added to this, social policy has drawn ideas from an even broader range of subjects – such as geography, demography, economics, management and environmental science – as it looks for answers to the question of how best to maximise the well-being of people.

 York – both the University and the City – has a rich tradition in the field.
 The Department of Social Policy & Social Work was established in 1965 and has an international reputation for its work.
-The City of York itself was the site of one of the world’s first scientific studies of poverty – Seebohm Rowntree’s Poverty: A Study of Town Life (published in 1901) – and, today, the University’s Department of Social Policy & Social Work is appropriately located in a building that takes his name.
+The City of York itself was the site of one of the world’s first scientific studies of poverty – Seebohm Rowntree’s Poverty: A Study of Town Life (published in 1901).

 Our courses reflect the latest thinking in the field of social policy.
 They draw on ideas from across the social sciences and adopt a critical perspective that looks to both understand what welfare states seek to achieve but to critique them when they fail to deliver.